 Electrolytes are minerals that circulate in your blood.
 These minerals are also in your stomach juices, in your stool (poop), in your urine, and inside your body's tissues.
 Salt (sodium) is one example of an electrolyte.
-Others include potassium, calcium, and magnesium.
+Others include potassium, calcium, magnesium, chloride, and bicarbonate.

 Electrolytes help in many different body functions:

 Balancing the amount of water in your body